AayushPatel006/Tweet-Mention-Recommendation/README.md

 2. Download datasets from the `datasets/` directory.

+### Browser Plugin Integration

+To integrate the X browser plugin:

+1. Ensure the backend is active:
-3. Set up the mongoDB database and configure environment variables:
+   - Set up the mongoDB database and configure environment variables:
-    - Create a `.env` file in the `department_portal/` directory with the following variables:
+    - Create a `.env` file in the `backend/` directory with the following variables:

       ```bash
       DB_USER=<mongoDB_username>
       DB_USER_KEY=<mongoDB_password>